Post Tagged with: "Coaching"

 Video: Making Awesome Happen

-Watch as Dr. Jeremy Piasecki, Chris Snyder, of i9 Sports, and some special guests speak about developing athletes, youth sports, team culture, positive leadership, trust, changing the way we coach, respect, and making awesome happen. […]
+Watch as Dr. Jeremy Piasecki, Chris Snyder, of i9 Sports, and some special guests speak about developing athletes, youth sports, team culture, positive leadership, trust, changing the way we coach, respect, and making awesome happen.
+Chris Snyder is a finalist for Culture in Sports 2023 Sports Leader of the Year […]

 Read More